matter-labs/zksync-web-era-docs/docs/dev/docs-contribution/edit-doc.md

 **Detailed steps:**

-1. Click on `Edit Page`, on the page you want to contribute.
+1. In the page of interest, click on `Edit this page`,
-2. Go to [GitHub](https://github.com/join) to create an account, if you already have an account, then signin.
+2. Step 1 takes you to GitHub, create an account on [GitHub](https://github.com/join), and if you already have an account, then sign in.
 3. Click on the pen icon to fork the repo so you can start contributing to the documentation
   ![fork-repo](https://user-images.githubusercontent.com/55744578/136702921-3105350a-a68a-4aa4-8c5d-fb24742652b2.jpg)
 4. Editing MD files